 5. So many cool cafes

-Pushkar is cafe heaven.
-I had this French press coffee at U-Turn Hotel, which I already mentioned, but there are plenty of other peaceful spots to read a book and sample tasty veggie food and coffee.
+Pushkar is worth a visit for coffee lovers!
+I had this French press coffee at Coffee Temple on top of U-Turn Hotel, which I already mentioned, but there are plenty of other peaceful spots to read a book and sample tasty veggie food and coffee.

 Some of my